-With respect to works directly associated with a development site, any works which are considered to be for the primary purpose of the mitigation of a direct impact of the proposed development, or the

-This is a Controlled Document.
-Before using this document check it is the latest version by referring to Council's Controlled Document Register.
-Unless otherwise Ku-ring-gai Council Page 21 of 45 increased potential for future development, as distinct from being primarily for a broader public benefit, will not be offset against monetary contributions.
+With respect to works directly associated with a development site, any works which are considered to be for the primary purpose of the mitigation of a direct impact of the proposed development, or the increased potential for future development, as distinct from being primarily for a broader public benefit, will not be offset against monetary contributions.
 Works of which the subject site is the primary beneficiary are likely to fail the public benefit test, and public funds (such as arising from development contributions and intended for specified works) should not be sought in support of any one specific private development.